komparo/manuscript-workflow/content/02-introduction.md

 To resolve these issues, we created a workflow for benchmarking which centers around the following three core concepts:

 * **Modular**: It should be possible to extend the benchmark simply by adding a self-contained "module".
-Such a module could be: a dataset generator, a method, a set of metrics, or a report generator that interpretes the metrics and produces a report.
+Such a module could be: a dataset generator, a method, a set of metrics, or a report generator that interpretes the results and produces a report.
 Several tools exist already for making benchmarks modular: SummarizedBenchmark [@doi:10.1093/bioinformatics/bty627], [Dynamic Statistical Comparisons](https://github.com/stephens999/dscr) and iCOBRA [@doi:10.1038/nmeth.3805]. <!--- TODO #1 --->
 * **Collaborative**: Anyone with a computer and internet connection should be able to run and contribute to the benchmark.
 This can range from contributing a module, to changing the structure of the benchmark itself.
 Discussions on the benchmark or any of the reports should also be open.
 The collaborative aspect of benchmarking has usually focused on the level of methods, with countless competitions and challenges, such as those organised by [DREAM](http://dreamchallenges.org/) or [kaggle](https://www.kaggle.com/).
 * **Continuous**: A benchmark should be continously updated when new modules are added.
 This has quite a long history in bioinformatics, particularly in structure prediction [@doi:10.1002/prot.25415], but also in other fields [@doi:10.1186/s13059-016-0940-1]. <!---- TODO #2 ---->